1469102331/SINet/README.md

 ## 🌸 Acknowledgment
 Part of our SINet framework is referred to [DSPNet](https://github.com/syc11-25/DSPNet/tree/main).
 Code and data processing for the pavia dataset: the code [[Hyper-DSNet](https://github.com/liangjiandeng/Hyper-DSNet)] + the dataset  [[HyperPanCollection](https://github.com/liangjiandeng/HyperPanCollection)] for fair training and testing!
+Part of our Train and Test code is referred to [LRTN](https://github.com/YuanyeLiu/Low-Rank-Transformer-For-High-Resolution-Hyperspectral-Computational-Imaging)
 We thank all the contributors for open-sourcing